 The significance is not just in the respect given to women by Jesus and their centrality in the biblical account of his life; it’s in the fact that such respect was so counter-cultural.
-We tend to think in our modern American society that Christianity is mainstream, but it was anything but mainstream in the First Century.
+We tend to view these looking back through our modern American lenses, but it wasn’t that long ago that women in America were fighting for suffrage.

 The significance of the centrality of women in the resurrection story might escape us if we are not paying attention.
 The fact that women were in the middle of it all is a major statement of God’s view of women as well as the authenticity of the Gospel accounts.